 As the hot humid air enters through the foundation vents into the cool crawl space, the relative humidity is rising and rising.
 Think about the hot air on a cool glass of iced tea or the mirrors in your bathroom after a hot steamy shower.
 Condensation begins to form on just about everything.

-Moisture typically comes from a three different sources in a crawl space:
+Crawl space moisture typically comes from a three different sources:

 1. The Earth.
 The Earth constantly releases moisture into the air which results in a higher relative humidity.
-This is why, at a minimum, you should have a 6-mil polyethelyne plastic liner covering 100% of the ground.
+This is why, at a minimum, you should have a 6-mil or 12-mil poly vapor barrier covering 100% of the ground.
 This can prevent the need for remedial measures in the future.

 1. Quality of Products